 6. Be well warmed up before performing.

 Find some time to warm up before the audition.
-Even if it is just a 10 minute warm up, it will get you focused and ready to go.
+Even if it is just a 5-10 minute warm up, it will get you focused and ready to go.
 You will not only perform better, you will feel better walking into the audition.

 7. Don’t panic about your preparation.
 Be in the moment.

-8. Never look at people your’e auditioning for.
+8. Never look at the people you’re auditioning for.